StevenKitzes/atomique/README.md

     { minDotSize: Number }
     { maxDotSize: Number }

 You can choose to make all particles the same size, or have them vary.
 This is accomplished using the `minDotSize` and `maxDotSize` options.
 You can, of course, use the same value for both, resulting in a single, consistent particle size.
-I prefer a slight variability:
+You may prefer a slight variability:

     atomique({
       minDotSize: 5,
       maxDotSize: 10
     })

-I don't do any validation, so you can do wacky stuff like negative sizes (which work), or gigantic sizes (which can give you some surprisingly fun results on larger host elements).
+Atomique doesn't do any validation, so you can do wacky stuff like negative sizes (which work), or gigantic sizes (which can give you some surprisingly fun results on larger host elements).

 It's worth noting that larger particles will get some strange clipping and popping effects as they overlap each other and the host element, mainly when transitioning from in front to behind the host element (and vice versa).